Updated on: 2/5/2019

 Another major cause of crashes was driver inattention: drivers who zoned out, got distracted, or even dozed off in their seats caused rollovers.

 Steering problems were found to be another major factor in crashes, with over-steering around curves or over-correcting after drifting out of a lane causing these big trucks to become unstable.
 And general driver inexperience, or failures to account for the height and weight of their massive trucks, caused accidents on the road.

 Conclusion: When Trucks Roll Over, Drivers Pay The Price

 Rollovers kill hundreds of truckers every year, with approximately 3,000 injuries to truckers and 300 truck occupant deaths happening every year in America.
 This is one of the most dangerous types of semi truck crashes.
 Crashes are the leading cause of on-the-job death for truckers.

 Drivers who have to share the road with semi-trucks also suffer.
 It’s not just about traffic slowdowns: truck accident fatalities have been surging on our nation’s roads, with approximately 4,000 deaths and more than 100,000 injuries in truck crashes reported by the Federal Motor Carrier Safety Administration every year.

-If you or a loved one has been injured or killed in an accident caused by a semi-truck, it may be time to consult a personal injury attorney.
+If you or a loved one has been injured or killed in a semi-truck rollover accident, it may be time to contact an experienced trucking accident attorney in your area.
 With little public outcry over the massive numbers of casualties caused by truck accidents, and few pieces of legislation devoted to improving trucking safety, it’s up to attorneys to put pressure on negligent drivers and negligent trucking companies that prioritize profits over safety.